dotnet/designs/accepted/2023/wasm-browser-threads.md

     - typically to the `JSWebWorker` of the creator
 - could C# thread-pool threads create HTTP clients ?
     - there is no `JSWebWorker`
-    - but this is JS state which the runtime could manage well
+    - is JS state which the runtime could manage well
-    - so the answer should be yes!
+        - so we could create the HTTP client on the pool worker
+        - but managed thread pool doesn't know about it and could kill the pthread at any time
+    - so we could instead create dedicated `JSWebWorker`
+    - or we could dispatch it to UI thread
 - but are consumed via their C# Streams from any thread.
 - And so need to solve the dispatch to correct thread.
+    - such dispatch will come with overhead
+    - especially when called with small buffer in tight loop

 # Dispatching call, who is responsible
 - User code